sunway1999/deep_omics/scRNAseq/Allen_BI/README.md

 Processed data.
 The original data file `human_LGN_gene_expression_matrices_2018-06-14.zip` was downloaded from [here](http://celltypes.brain-map.org/api/v2/well_known_file_download/694416667).
 It was processed by an [R pipeline](https://github.com/Sun-lab/scRNAseq_pipelines/blob/master/MTG/human_MTG.Rmd) and the rendered html file can be viewed [here](https://htmlpreview.github.io/?https://github.com/Sun-lab/scRNAseq_pipelines/blob/master/MTG/human_MTG.html)

+The raw data include counts from exons and introns separately.
+Since part of the reasons to prepare this pipeline is to prepare a reference for bulk RNA-seq data where gene expression are mostly measured on exonic regions.
+Here we only kept the exon counts.

+We filtered out 70 outlier nuclei from the 15,928 nuclei, which defined as being percent_reads_unique lower than 50%, and ended up with 15,858 nuclei.

 ## python

 Python code to construct autoencoder.